bhakes/bhakes.github.io/_posts/2019-08-22-design-patterns-facade.md

 image: door.jpg
 ---

-In this post, I will take a look at the `Facade` design pattern, and will implement the pattern in Swift.
+In this post, I will take a look at the `Facade` design pattern, a common `Structural` design pattern, and will implement the pattern in Swift.

 ## Pattern Intent
 ```